makrai/notes/chapuis20-SILICON-seq-lab-bench-spoken.md

     (Devlin+ 2018; Yang+ 2019; Liu+ 2019),
     as they often treat sentences as a simple stream of tokens
-* our goal is to train on SD data a generic dialog encoder capturing discourse-level features that produce representations adapted to spoken dialog
+* our goal is to train on SD data a generic dialog encoder capturing discourse-level feats that produce reprs adapted to spoken dialog
   * We evaluate these representations on both DA and E/S labelling
   * new benchmark SILICONE composed of
     * datasets of varying sizes using different sets of labels
   * smaller models to obtain lightweight reprs (Jiao+ 2019; Lan+ 2019)
     * can be trained without a costly computation infrastructure
     * good performance on several downstream tasks (Henderson+ 2020)
   * we propose the first hierarchical generic multi-utterance encoder based on a hierarchy of transformers
     * hierarchy is inherent in dialog (Thornbury and Slade, 2006)
     * factorise the model parameters, getting rid of long term dependencies and
     * training on a reduced number of GPUs